n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 #### 3.6 pref ####

-The `pref` feature replaces pre-base consonant glyphs with any special forms.
+The `pref` feature replaces pre-base-reordering consonant glyphs with any special forms.

+The substitution of the nominal glyph for its special form takes place at this stage.
+However, the actual reordering move is performed later, in stage 4, step 4.

-> Note: Kannada does not usually incorporate pre-base consonant forms, but it is
+> Note: Kannada does not usually incorporate pre-base-reordering
-> possible for a font to implement them in order to provide for
+> consonant forms, but it is possible for a font to implement them in
-> desired typographic variation.
+> order to provide for desired typographic variation.

 #### 3.7: blwf ####